Happy Wozniacki back in the groove on Eastbourne grass

 "I just enjoyed it and I played well out there," said Wozniacki, who suffered a shock first round defeat on the slow clay of the French Open last month.

 "I held my composure and I served well.
-I'm pleased with how I played."
+She didn't make it easy for me to finish it off, but I'm pleased with how I played."

-Eighth-seed Wozniacki now faces Italian Camila Giorgi who has played over five hours of tennis in two days after two marathons.

-Briton Heather Watson shocked sixth seed Italian Flavia Pennetta 6-7(6) 6-4 6-2 to set up a quarter-final with Czech second seed Petra Kvitova, who beat American Varvara Lepchenko 6-1 6-4.

-Fifth seed Angelique Kerber of Germany saved two match points as she struggled against Alize Cornet of France before winning 7-5 1-6 7-5.
+The seeds continued to tumble when another Briton, Heather Watson, put out the sixth seeded Italian Flavia Pennetta 6-7 6-4 6-2.
+Fifth seed Angelique Kerber of Germany was made to struggle as well by Alize Cornet of France before coming through 7-5 1-6 7-5.

-In round one, Russian Anastasia Pavlyuchenkova put out the top seeded Pole Agnieszka Radwanska but came unstuck against her round two opponent and another Russian Ekaterina Makarova 6-3 6-3.
-Makarova's last eight opponent is Kerber.
+Russian Anastasia Pavlyuchenkova, who defeated top seeded Pole Agnieszka Radwanska in round one, went out to another Russian Ekaterina Makarova 6-3 6-3.

-The other quarter-final is between American Lauren Davis, who beat Daniela Hantuchova of Slovakia, 6-3 6-3, and Madison Keys.
-American Keys enjoyed a 7-5 7-6(9) win over Elena Visnina of Russia.

 In the men's event, top seeded Frenchman Richard Gasquet overcame the tough challenge of Australian Bernard Tomic 6-4 3-6 6-3 but fourth seed Guillermo Garcia-Lopez of Spain was beaten 6-2 7-5 by Denis Istomin of Uzbekistan.